DigitalPlatDev/FreeDomain/.github/ISSUE_TEMPLATE/github-kyc.md

 Please make sure your GitHub account meets the following requirements (all are required):

-- [ ] The issue title **must** be: Request GitHub KYC - Your US.KG Panel registered username.
+- [x] The issue title **must** be: Request GitHub KYC - Your US.KG Panel registered username.
 This ensures our automated script can detect your registered username.
 (For example, your title should be:  **Request GitHub KYC-example**)
-- [ ] This is not a new GitHub account; it has existing repositories and stars.
+- [x] This is not a new GitHub account; it has existing repositories and stars.
 (New registered GitHub accounts are not accepted)
-- [ ] This is my first DigitalPlat FreeDomain account.
+- [x] This is my first DigitalPlat FreeDomain account.
-- [ ] I promise not to use the domain name for criminal or abusive purposes.
+- [x] I promise not to use the domain name for criminal or abusive purposes.

 **Your Account Details (US.KG NIC Panel):**

 Please fill out the following information; otherwise, your request will not be processed:

-- Username:
+- Username: arafpckkoutlook
+- Account Registration Email: arafpckk@outlook.com
-- Reason for Registering the .US.KG Domain Name (Why):
+- Reason for Registering the .US.KG Domain Name (Why): For open source development and deployment purposes. trial and error mvp development purposes for non profit division of of our tokyo branch.